Alison Broinowski

 Alison Elizabeth Broinowski, AM (née Woodroffe; born 25 October 1941) is an Australian academic, journalist, writer and former Australian public servant.

 Biography

 Alison Woodroffe was born in Adelaide, South Australia, on 25 October 1941.
-She attended from 1946 to 1958 the Wilderness School in that city, and in 1962 she graduated with a Bachelor of Arts degree from the University of Adelaide.
-In December of the following year, she married diplomat Richard Philip Broinowski.
+She attended the Wilderness School from 1946 to 1958, and in 1962 she graduated with a Bachelor of Arts degree from the University of Adelaide.
+In December 1963, she married diplomat Richard Philip Broinowski.
 From 1963 to 1964, she was a cadet for the Australian Department of External Affairs before beginning her extensive public service career, including various diplomatic postings, with the Department of Foreign Affairs (DFAT).

-In July 2013, Broinowski announced her intention to run as The Wikileaks Party in New South Wales Senate candidate for at the 2013 Australian federal election.
+Broinowski ran in New South Wales as a Senate candidate for The Wikileaks Party at the 2013 Australian federal election.
 Broinowski was appointed a Member of the Order of Australia in the 2019 Australia Day Honours in recognition of her "significant service to international relations as an academic, author, and diplomat".